 I'm a Fellow of Homerton College, University of Cambridge, where I work on music.

 My interests extend from the fin de siècle to the 21st century, with a focus on experimental music, the politics of mass culture, and the poetics of song.
-I've published essays on Steve Reich, British Marxism, blues and racialization, folk revivalism, fascism, Nick Cave, Stravinsky, and the historiography of popular music.
+I've published essays on a broad range of topics from Steve Reich to folk and blues revivalism.
 I’ve also written shorter comment pieces on populism, higher education, and fascism.
 More recently I’ve become interested in digital culture, in particular vaporwave and AI composition.
-Forthcoming projects include a co-edited volume entitled Remixing Music Studies, for which I’m contributing a chapter on ecological musicology.
+Forthcoming projects include a co-edited volume entitled Remixing Music Studies and a book on music and the utopian imagination.

 I studied at the University of Cambridge (PhD 2015, King’s College), the University of York (MRes 2010), and the University of Oxford (BA 2009, Christ Church), where I received the Gibbs Prize.

 Before taking up a four-year Junior Research Fellowship in January 2017 I spent a year as a Temporary Lecturer at Cambridge and received the Faculty of Music’s Teaching Prize for courses on 1960s countercultures and popular music of the black Atlantic.